stefan-kp/n2b/README.md

 # N2B: Natural Language to Bash Commands Converter

 N2B (Natural to Bash) is a Ruby gem that converts natural language instructions into executable shell commands using the Claude AI or OpenAI API.
 It's designed to help users quickly generate shell commands without needing to remember exact syntax.
+Also it has the n2r method which can help you with any Ruby or Rails related issues

 ## Features

+### N2B

 - Convert natural language to shell commands
 - Support for multiple Claude AI models (Haiku, Sonnet, Sonnet 3.5)